NextCenturyCorporation/neon-dash/README.md

 - In `<neon-dash-internal>/docker-compose-neon-only.yml`, change the first `80` in the line `- 80:80` to your port.

-**Note**: By default, docker-compose runs the Neon Server on port `8090`.
+**Note**: By default, docker-compose runs the NUCLEUS Data Server on port `8090`.
 If you want to use a different port:

 - In `<neon-dash-internal>/docker-compose-neon-only.yml`, change both of the `8090` in the line `- 8090:8090` to your port and change the `8090` in the line `SERVER_PORT: 8090` to your port.